MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-social-profiles.md

 (This topic is pre-release documentation and is subject to change.)

-*Social profiles* are the profiles on social networks that you authenticate by using [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)].
+*Social profiles* are the profiles on social networks that you authenticate by using [!INCLUDE[Dynamics 365 Market Insights](../includes/pn-market-insights-long.md)].
 These profiles represent your organization or business on social media.
 You use them to interact with posts on your behalf from within the application.

 To [publish or react to posts](publish-react-posts.md), you need active social profiles in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].
 To add, edit, share, or remove a social profile, go to **Settings** > **Social Profiles**.